All About Baby Ear Infection and Chronic Ear Infections in Kids

 What Causes an Ear Infection?

-The ear has three major parts: the outer ear, the middle ear, and the inner ear.
+The ear has three major parts: the outer ear, middle ear and inner ear.
 The outer ear, also called the pinna, includes everything we see on the outside the curved flap of the ear leading down to the earlobe but it also includes the ear canal, which begins at the opening to the ear and extends to the eardrum.
 The eardrum is a membrane that separates the outer ear from the middle ear.

 The middle ear which is where ear infections occur is located between the eardrum and the inner ear.
 Within the middle ear are three tiny bones called the malleus, incus, and stapes that transmit sound vibrations from the eardrum to the inner ear.
 The bones of the middle ear are surrounded by air.